triloy8/ragfeed-rs/README.md

 - The generic extractor uses simple CSS selectors with a paragraph fallback; site‑specific extractors can be added under `src/ingestion/extractor/`.
 - Be mindful of target site policies; add delays or caching as needed for respectful ingestion.

----

-Happy hacking!
-If you want, I can add an example `.env` and a minimal docker‑compose for Postgres + pgvector.
 ## Code Structure

 - Each module separates database access into a `db.rs` where practical: